openhab/openhabian/docs/openhabian-amanda.md

 You can run `amreport <config>` at any time to see a report on the last backup run for that config.

-Reminder: you have to be logged in as the `backup` user
+Reminder: you have to be logged in as the `backup` user.
+To accomplish that, you can also login as your ordinary user and use the `sudo` (execute commands with superuser privileges) and `su` (switch user) commands as shown below.

 ```
+pi@pi:/etc/amanda/openhab-dir $ sudo su - backup
+backup@pi:~$
 backup@pi:~$ amcheck openhab-dir

   Amanda Tape Server Host Check